A typical discussion about my work

 Many persons who come across this site manage to convince themselves that I must be wrong, without actually applying any logical thought process in order to arrive at this conclusion.
 Instead they rely on pronouncements by various authority figures, and simply assume that those authorities must be right.
 When pressured to actually attempt to provide a logical argument to back up their convictions, they inevitably demonstrate a lack of ability in logical argumentation, and instead engage in long-winded irrelevancies, and demonstrate their lack of in-depth knowledge of the subject matter.
 It might be said that such people exhibit the Dunning–Kruger effect.
 (Footnote: The Dunning–Kruger effect is a description of a condition where people have an illusion of their superior ability, whereas they are in fact unable to correctly assess their own ability, and assess their cognitive ability as greater than it is.
-See Kruger and Dunning’s paper Unskilled and Unaware of it … Inflated Self-Assessments.)
+See Kruger and Dunning’s paper Unskilled and Unaware of it … Inflated Self-Assessments. )

 I have copied below the contents of a fairly typical discussion of this sort that began on the comments section of this site.
 I started this page because the commenter was writing longer and longer comments which were becoming too unwieldy for the home page.
 This person says that he has been in contact with me previously and I have a good idea as to his identity, but apparently he does not want anyone to know who he really is and he hides behind the pseudonym “Nova Kant”.
 This ploy is often used by commenters here - why are they afraid to reveal their true identity?

 After much prodding of this person to actually try to find an example of an error in my work, he said that I had made incorrect statements about a formula in a book.
-As the discussion continued, it became obvious that he was talking about what he wanted to describe the formula, not how it was actually described in the book, and that he had not taken the time to become cognizant with the book, nor the details of the formula in the book, nor with my article on it.
+As the discussion continued, it became obvious that he was talking about how he wanted to describe the formula, not how it was actually described in the book, and that he had not taken the time to become cognizant with the book, nor the details of the formula in the book, nor with my article on it.
 When I pointed this out he resorted to making excuses and left.

 Maybe at this point you should start thinking there is something you do not understand and try to learn what it is, that absolutely everyone else seems to understand?
 Maybe?